University of Valladolid

-The University of Valladolid (UVa) is a public university located in the city of Valladolid, Valladolid province, autonomous region of Castile and Leon, Spain.
+The University of Valladolid (UVa; Universidad de Valladolid) is a public university located in the city of Valladolid, Valladolid province, autonomous region of Castile and Leon, Spain.
 Established in the 13th century, it is one of the oldest universities in the world.
-The university has 26,000 undergraduate students and more than 2,300 professors.
+The university has 19,000 undergraduate students and more than 2,480 professors.

 History

 The University of Valladolid (UVa) is a Spanish public university founded in 1241 as removal of studies at the University of Palencia, founded by Alfonso VIII of Castile, between 1208 and 1212.
 It is responsible for teaching higher education in seven campuses distributed through four cities of Castile and Leon: Valladolid, Palencia, Soria and Segovia.